One year, not so long ago, members of the Nancy Blackett Trust hosted an Arthur Ransome Jamboree at Pin Mill in Suffolk.

 This VisitEngland event was great fun.
 There was a geo-caching route along the footpath from Shotley to Pin Mill.
-Marine artists Claudia Myatt and Christine Bryant hosted drop-in sessions on the riverside where the Rabble Chorus singing, while the author Julia Jones spoke about her children’s books set on the Orwell at the sailing club.
+Marine artists Claudia Myatt and Christine Bryant hosted drop-in sessions on the riverside where visitors could also find the Rabble Chorus singing, while the author Julia Jones spoke about her children’s books set on the Orwell at the sailing club.

 ~Mugs with artwork by Claudia Myatt sold in aid of the Nancy Blackett Trust~

 There was an outdoor installation of old Pin Mill images enabling you to look back in time.
 These were taken by Arthur Ransome himself of the building of his boat Selina King at King’s boatyard nearby.
-It’s the first public exhibition of these pictures ever seen and will continue to be on show at the Pin Mill Studio.
+It was the first public exhibition of these pictures ever seen and was appreciate by the hundreds of visitors who turned up.

 The Pin Mill Studio also hosted an exhibition of photographs from the restoration of Melissa, a barge restored to her former glory by Webb’s boatyard, with additional archive images of Pin Mill from the early 1900’s.